cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-08-19-why-genai-will-not-replace-software-engineers-just-yet.md

 GenAI might be able to take over some of the simpler tasks, but it can’t replace the learning process.

 For example, if you have been around for a while in this industry, think about how much you learned from your first projects.
-It wasn’t just about writing down the code, because programmers are not typists.
+It wasn't just about writing down the code, because programmers are not typists.
 It was about understanding the problem, communicating with other developers, figuring out how to structure the solution, and dealing with unexpected bugs along the way.

-If we remove the possibility of learning that stuff, and put GenAI systems in place, then it’ll harder for the young people to gain that kind of experience or develop the necessary intuition to solve real-world problems.
+If we remove the possibility of learning that stuff, and put GenAI systems in place, then it'll be harder for the young people to gain that kind of experience or develop the necessary intuition to solve real-world problems.

-If you’re a entry level engineer, your goal should not be to compete with AI.
+If you’re an entry level engineer, your goal should not be to compete with AI.
 It should be to delegate the tasks that GenAI can efficiently handle, and moving on to the bigger, more interesting challenges.

 So, keep pushing yourself.
 Don’t get too comfortable with the easy tasks—just use GenAI can do those.
 Focus on learning the skills that only humans can master.